SEUNGKYUCHUNG/SEUNGKYUCHUNG/README.md

 - 👋 Hi, I’m @SEUNGKYUCHUNG.
 - 👀 I’m interested in making cool apps.
-- ⭐ Coming soon: "Computaris Astris", "Run+ ", "Photosynthesis", and "The Staff".
+- ⭐ Coming soon: "Computaris Astris", "Run", "Photosynthesis", and "The Staff".
 - 🌱 I’m almost done with school.
 - 💞️ I’m looking forward to collaborating with you.
 - 📫 You can reach me here.